The most beautiful carnivals in Italy

 1) Muggia and its "vegetable dance"

-Since 1611, the Carnival starts off with the famous Ballo della verdura (the “vegetable dance”), following a dance routine similar to the one established by Theseus when he defeated the Minotaur.
+Dating back to 1611, the Carnival begins with the iconic Ballo della verdura (the “vegetable dance”), following a dance routine similar to the one established by Theseus when he defeated the Minotaur.
 Everyone dances happily wearing garlands of vegetables on their heads!

-Get ready to discover one of the most unique carnivals in Italy!
-From the Trieste train station (a 15-minutes walk from the port), you can take bus line 20 and arrive in Muggia in about half an hour!
+Get ready to discover one of Italy’s most distinctive Carnivals, also known for its rare tradition of celebrating without face masks.
+Curious to see it for yourself?
+From Trieste train station (just a 15-minute walk from the port), take bus line 20 and reach Muggia in about 30 minutes.

 2) Venice: over a week of masked balls